michellemay/word2vec-perf/README.md

 # word2vec-perf
 Compare kwords/s speed for spark, gensim and original word2vec.
+(Quick and dirty benchmark)

 # Setup
-- Windows 7, dual opteron 6272 (2x 16 cores), 32 GB ram.
+- Windows 7, dual opteron 6272 (2x 16 cores), 32 GB ram
+  - NOT using GPU
+  - *I'm using only 16 threads in my tests to allow my workstation to still be responsive.*
 - Settings: skipgram, window=5, iter=10, min_count=10, 16 threads
-- *I'm using only 16 threads in my tests to allow my workstation to still be responsive on daily work*
 - Time to read file is not taken into account.
   - spark and gensim reprocess text content at each iteration.
 (I assume the content will eventually be bigger than memory)
+  - spark takes about 13 GB of memory to cache enwik9 content in RDD (!!!)
-  - word2vec cache the content in memory giving it an unfair advantage over the others
+  - word2vec cache the content in memory giving it an unfair advantage over the others.

 # Dataset
 http://mattmahoney.net/dc/enwik9.zip